TinyPedal/TinyPedal/docs/customization.md

 Show TinyPedal's CPU utilization (percent) and memory usage (MB).

     average_samples
-Set number of samples for average CPU utilization calculation (EMA).
-Value range in `1` to `500`.
+Set number of samples for average CPU utilization calculation.
 Lower value may result more fluctuated reading.
 Set `1` to disable averaging.

 [**`Back to Top`**](#)